HOW Does IPv6 Compare with IPv4 Geolocation?Download PDF

-IP geolocation databases can provide information about the physical location of a computer or device connected to the internet.
-This data is useful for delivering targeted advertising and location-specific features or for generating usage statistics.
-Although IPv6 became the Internet Standard in July 2017, IPv4 remains the most common protocol in use around the world.
-IPv4 is still able to supply more accurate and reliable IP Geolocation lookup data than IPv6.
+IP geolocation databases can provide the physical location of a computer or device connected to the Internet.
+This data is useful for targeted advertising and implementing location-specific features or obtaining usage statistics.
+Despite becoming the Internet Standard in July 2017, IPv6 remains less commonly used and documented than IPv4 worldwide.
+Therefore, the available IP geolocation lookup data tend to be more accurate for IPv4 than for IPv6.

 IPv4 versus IPv6

 IP geolocation resources such as those offered by WhoisXML API support the use of IPv4 and IPv6 addresses.
 IPv4 uses 32 bits of recombined digits, resulting in around 4.3 billion possible IP addresses.
 IPv5 was phased out in 2012 when all of its address blocks were allocated by the Internet Corporation for Assigned Names and Numbers (ICANN).